What does BAU mean? BAU is the acronym for ‘Business As Usual’.

 Staff often find that they cannot keep up with carrying out their BAU activities and their project-specific activities too.

-Work slips and either way you have unhappy customers, be that the project sponsor or Project Control Board, or the business customers that use your services.
+Work slips and either way you have unhappy customers.
+That will be either the project sponsor or Project Control Board, or the businesses customers.

 Delivering a project back to BAU

-It is important to consider what handing back into a BAU state means, what is needed to transition the business into this occurring, and what support is needed for the business during this handover period.
+It is important to consider what handing back into a BAU state means.